Barcino44/Helm-practice/README.md

 ### Step #2: Customizing with our values

-In order to deploy the required application was required to modify some values of the file.
+In order to deploy the required application, it was required to modify some values of the file.

 ````yaml
 image: